August 23, 2009

 While the Addisons have a vision for the full website to be the primary olive oil industry source of information and support, it won’t happen all at once.
 The first phase of the re-branded store, launching on August 24, focuses on the needs of professional customers in the olive oil business.
 Later phases will include improvements to the library of industry research with ongoing contributions from industry experts, and retail products geared to the home enthusiast.

-The new website, www.oliveoilsource.com/catalog offers support products for every aspect of the production process through to the retail shelf, or “EVERYTHING but the OLIVE”, as the company’s new positioning statement declares.
+The new website, wholesale.oliveoilsource.com offers support products for every aspect of the production process through to the retail shelf, or “EVERYTHING but the OLIVE”, as the company’s new positioning statement declares.

 Bulk quantities for new lines of gourmet extra virgin olive oils, widely-popular flavored and wine vinegars, milling and testing equipment, and bottling and labeling devices are all available for purchase on-line.
 Containers and accessories for small to medium-sized growers will all be found on the site.
 A new offering, five Tasting Bar Kits, supports retail marketing visibility in a unique and educational way.
 The site hopes to continue to expand offerings based on customer interest and feedback.

 “Much of what we have changed about the site and the store has come directly from our customers.
 More and more people wanted to manage the purchase process purely on-line and avoid the handling fee that direct sales phone support requires.
 We see it as our responsibility to make it easy to do just that,” said Addison.

 To acknowledge the support they have received from customers over the years and to celebrate the introduction of the new on-line store, The Olive Oil Source will be offering discounts during the first few weeks of the site’s launch.